 - The law firm handling the class action may treat its clients like numbers.

 Someone who is considering joining a class-action lawsuit should think about consulting with an attorney other than the firm running the solicitation ads.
-The law firm of Greenman Goldberg Raby Martinez has represented clients in personal injury cases for over 45 years.
+GGRM law firm has represented clients in personal injury cases for over 45 years.
 If you have questions about joining a class action suit related to an injury you’ve suffered, contact us today for a free attorney consultation.
 We’re available at 702-388-4476 or contact us through our contact page.